 Transport is not easy to manage since we are a long way from main roads and rail lines.
 However, we do encourage you to come by train and bus; and we do not allow guest’s vehicles anywhere other than in the farmyard to park.
 We have an electric charging point for guests who have electric visitors and may require charging during their stay – we charge for this service.

 We continually strive to improve our record on sustainability.
 To that end we monitor our activity in all areas in order to identify areas for improvement.
 Where relevant we will identify targets and timeframes for improvement.
 Our staff are aware of our goals and our policy, its aims and reasons for being.

 We do quite a lot with the local community.
-Sarah runs Wild Woodland Club on the farm during school holidays in conjunction with the Sussex Wildlife Trust.
-Its ethos is Forest School based and attendees are children from the surrounding area as well as children of guests on holiday on the farm.
-Up to 15 children at a time spend 5 hours on site engaged in woodland craft activities with an emphasis on nature and conservation.
-We also run guided nature walks for special interest groups, and indeed for interested glampers.
-Mainly this involves touring the farm and explaining conservation methodology and the results – wild flowers, coppiced woodland, hedgerows and ponds.
+Sarah is Forest School trained and runs ad hoc sessions for kid who holiday on the farm – woodland craft activities with an emphasis on nature and conservation.
+We also run guided nature walks for special interest groups, and indeed for interested guests.
+Mainly this involves touring the farm and explaining conservation methodology and the results – wildflowers, coppiced woodland, hedgerows and ponds.
 We also host charities and support groups wanting to enjoy an afternoon of respite in the countryside.
-We both give talks locally on conservation and sustainability – to church groups and the WI for instance.
+We both give talks on conservation and sustainability.
 So far as employees are concerned, we pay our occasional workers a good wage, whether they are working on the farm or directly for the glamping business.
-Finally, a large part of the conservation work we carry out is funded by our business.">
+Finally, a large part of the conservation work we carry out is funded by our business.